Golfer‘s Elbow: Cause and Cure

 In addition to therapy, we also advise patients on warm-up stretches that may be helpful in preventing similar injuries in the future.
 For those injured, we may offer a combination of one or more of the following therapies to restore proper function:

 For more information on Golfer’s Elbow or Tennis Elbow, please contact a Chiropractic Specialty Center near you today.
-We have the non-operative expert teams of research-based chiropractors, clinical physiotherapists, rehabilitation experts and advanced technology to help your spine or joint recovery fast.
+We have the non-operative expert teams of research-based chiropractors, clinical physiotherapists (physical therapists), rehabilitation experts and advanced technology to help your spine or joint recovery fast.
 We have a proven record of success.
 In fact, we are the non-surgical pain relief experts you need now.
 Contact us today!
 Please share this page to let your golfing friends know how to avoid injury, especially if they are new to golf or if they have injured their elbow.
-Give our diagnosis and cause-specific Golfer’s Elbow treatments in Malaysia a try before injecting harmful chemicals or opting for surgical procedures that do little in the long-term.
+Give our diagnosis and cause-specific Golfer’s Elbow Cure and Treatment in Malaysia a try before injecting harmful chemicals or opting for surgical procedures that do little in the long-term.